khoihuynhInfo/angular-realworld/README.md

 # Structure

-- Optimize Structure for Scale and Easy devlopment
+- Optimize Structure for scale and easy devlopment
 - Using store basic for manage state

 # CSS

-- using
 - resize size with rem unit
 - Style with order position propety css with rule: